THE BRIDGESPAN GROUP INTERVIEWS & CULTURE

 Bridgespan’s interview process is fairly straightforward and is pretty much the industry norm when it comes to interviewing with a consulting firm.
 However, there are 2 exceptions: a focus on social impact in the fit interview, and the need to submit an essay with your application and cover letter.

 Bridgespan’s interview process involves a combination of case interviews and behavioral interviews.
 In first rounds, Bridgespan schedules 1-2 case interviews via telephone.
 Final round interviews are conducted in person.
-Final rounds consist for 2-3 additional case interviews and one behavioral interview.
+Final rounds consist of 2-3 additional case interviews and one behavioral interview.

 The first round typically consists of basic fit questions like “Tell me about yourself” or “Why Bridgespan?” – on top the 1-2 cases.
 The key is to show that you are personable, thoughtful, a clear communicator and that you have a passion for non-profit work (and experience in the sector).